About eduardo cuervo reyes

 Photography for me has become part of the interaction with nature.
 In a way, it increases my awareness, and it is often an extra motivation to go out.

-I hope that you enjoy my photographs.
-Perhaps you can relate to some, find stories in them.
+I hope that you enjoy the photographs I chose to display here.
+These might not be my best; but rather those that mean something to me.
+Perhaps you can relate to some, and find stories in them.